 Yes.
 If you are using the default Named User licensing, you can use ArcGIS Online or ArcGIS Enterprise to assign, revoke, and reassign ArcGIS Pro and extensions to named users.
 Administrators can also see how many ArcGIS Pro licenses are available, to whom they have been assigned, and the last time a user logged in to ArcGIS Pro.

-You can learn how to assign ArcGIS Pro licenses in the ArcGIS Pro license types help topic.
+You can learn how to assign ArcGIS Pro licenses in the Assign Named User licenses in ArcGIS Online help topic.

 Yes.
-If you have the ArcGIS 10.5.1 License Manager, you can use it to authorize and manage ArcMap and ArcGIS Pro licenses.
+You can use the same License Manager to authorize and manage ArcMap and ArcGIS Pro licenses.

 If I have a Concurrent Use or Single Use license, can I access ArcGIS Online maps and services in ArcGIS Pro?